DebugUself/leo-editor-cn/docs/installing.html.md

         git clone git@github.com:leo-editor/leo-editor.git (ssh access)

 And that's it!
-You can run leo/core/leo.py directly.
+You can run launchLeo.py directly.
 When you want to refresh the code with latest modifications from GitHub, run git pull.

 Installing Leo on Linux
 ***********************

 .. _`install Leo from a debian package`: installing.html#installing-from-a-debian-package
-.. _`install Leo using pip`: installing.html#installing-using-pip
 .. _`install Leo from sources`: installing.html#installing-from-sources-linux

 If you are using Debian/Ubuntu, it's best to
 `install Leo from a debian package`_, as described next.
 This provides file associations, icons, launcher items, etc.

-..
-Otherwise, you may `install Leo using pip`_ or `install Leo from sources`_.

 Otherwise, you may `install Leo from sources`_.

 Installing from a debian package